gillianfloyd2001/head-first-java-cliffsnotes-example/chapter-1-dive-in-a-quick-dip/README.md

 ## Code Structure in Java
 - What is a Source File and What goes in it?
 A source file has a source code in it which has a .java extension on it.
-This holds mutiple class definition which is just a pieces of your program.
-So in other words your Classes goes into your Source File.
+This holds one class definition which is just a piece of your program.
+So in other words your Class goes into your Source File.

 - What goes in a Class?
 Inside your class, it has one or many methods.
 For the method, this holds instructions for how the class should work.

 - What goes in a method?
 Within the method, there are statements that go into the method.
 These statements are like instructions for how the method should performed.